 How to Dispose Coffee Grounds

-- You can even use it to tenderize meat before your next barbecue.
+- Use it to tenderize meat before your next BBQ.

-However, if you accidentally flush coffee grounds down the sink, run enough water to wash them out.
+If, however, you do flush coffee grounds down the toilet, make sure you use enough of water to flush them away.

 Can You Throw Coffee Grounds On Your Lawn?

 Without a garden, coffee grinds are still useful for your grass.
 Specifically, the earthworms that coffee grounds attract will help aerate your grass.